bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

   hidden channels.
 It wasn't explicitly clear if that's what they did in the paper but I can't think of another way to do it.
-* One mistake I made early on was that you need to make sure you mask out the :math:`s` vars when computing the loss function too!
+* One mistake I made early on was that you need to make sure you mask out the :math:`s` variables when computing the loss function too!

 Experiments
 ===========